CRAIG KENTON SMITH, Ph.D.

 astronomical imaging, detection systems and algorithms;

-discovery and statistical analysis of astronomical objects.
+discovery and statistical analysis of rare astronomical objects.

-science and environmental policy.
+I also maintain interests in science and environmental policy.

 CURRENT PROFESSIONAL STRENGTHS